5 Reasons for Breast Pain and How to Treat It

-If after reducing the consumption of the above the breast pain continues, you need to request a special medical examination.
-Also, every month you should perform a self-examination of your breasts.
+If, after reducing the consumption of the above, the breast pain continues, then you need to request a special medical examination.
+In addition to this, every month you should perform a self-examination of your breasts.

 You may suffer many symptoms during the menstrual cycle.
 One of these is pain in the breasts.
-This is a very sensitive area that may become untouchable in the days before or during this time.
+This is a very sensitive area that may become untouchable in the days before or during your period.

-To sum up, there are many reasons why your breasts may hurt.
+To sum up, there are many reasons for breast pain.
 Each woman is different and you shouldn’t assume that what a friend or family member experiences is the same as your situation.